LENSS/EMSAssist/README.md

 # EMSAssist

+EMSAssist is the first end-to-end low latency mobile voice assistant for Emergency Medical Services (EMS) at the edge.
+By taking the voice of EMS providers (e.g., emergency medical technician (EMT), volunteers) as input, EMSAssist outputs EMS protocols which prescribe appropriate medical interventions be administered to the patient.
+An accurate and fast protocol selection helps make a competent clinical decision regarding a treatment plan at emergency scenes.
+Thus, we aim to provide accurate and low-latency protocol selection assistance to EMTs with EMSAssist.

+We design and deploy EMSAssist on mobile phones and on cloud.
+The end-to-end accuracy and latency evaluation show that: a) EMSAssist is more accurate than the state-of-the-art by a large margin, achieving a Top-5 accuracy above 96%; b) EMSAssist is the only EMS voice assistant that meets an service level objective (SLO) of 5 seconds latency on a mobile phone.

 This repository contains the reproducible artifact for EMSAssist.
-We provide 3 ways to replicate the results in the EMSAssist paper: 1) replicate using a prebuilt docker image (recommended and provided); 2) replicate using a baremetal desktop/server machine with a decent NVIDIA GPU; 3) remote access (not available for now, we are moving the system on some public cloud, e.g., AWS).
+We provide 3 ways to replicate the results in the EMSAssist paper: 1) replicate using a prebuilt docker image (recommended and provided); 2) replicate using a baremetal desktop/server machine with a decent NVIDIA GPU; 3) direct remote access (not available for now, we are moving the system to some public cloud for direct remote access in the near future, e.g., AWS).
+The neccessary text files for evaluating the accuracy of state-of-the-art protocol selection work are also provided in this repository.

+To evaluate our EMSAssist artifact, downloading [reduced data.tar.gz (1.4GB, recommended)](https://drive.google.com/file/d/1ir-RBDJhf-wVFNTpsg64IqZ291XocVkb/view?usp=share_link) and [model.tar.gz (20GB)](https://drive.google.com/file/d/12LOuUl__T-oVMBQRLd8p7m27AiepQrSR/view?usp=sharing) are required.
+The compressed data file contains the audio input data for speech recognition evaluation, EMS text data for protocol selection selection evaluation.
+The compressed model file contains all pretrained/fine-tuned tensorflow models we developed.
+All the data and models are needed to replicate results in the EMSAssist paper.
+More details regarding the downloading are provided in Section 2.4 below.

 ## 1. Basic requirement